Existing Reality in Uganda

 Our Community consists of 84 adults (57 women and 27 men) and 203 minors (113 girls and 90 boys).

 60% of women are widows, separated or single mothers, and they are the only people who take care of their own homes.
-In addition, most families have three to seven children.
+21 families have between one and three children, 20 between four and six, 8 more than seven and 2 have no children.

 As far as education is concerned, 45% attended Primary, 26% are illiterates and 1% are University graduates.

-Employment situation is precarious and casual.
-Animal farming and agriculture are the leading source of work, with many working in harsh conditions to cultivate and earn a living on plantations and in open farming.
-Besides working on other plantations, they also cultivate for self-consumption or sale directly from the farmland from which they work.
+Employment situation is precarious and unstable.
+They are mainly dedicated to the care of animals or agriculture, both in foreign plantations and in small platos of land where they cultivate for self-consuption or sale.
 In addition, many women also weave baskets using banana fibres, a prominent raw material grown locally.

 As far as health is concerned, 15 adults and 7 children live with HIV/AIDS.
 Malaria, asthma, and other respiratory problems, ulcers, cancer are some of the recurrent diseases.
 Although the biggest handicap is not the diseases themselves, but not being able to access the treatments suitable for them.